bediger4000/squava/README.md

 board, and a slight bias towards winning (or forcing a loss) in as few moves as possible.

 ![Slight bias](https://raw.githubusercontent.com/bediger4000/squava/master/staticval.png)
+*Slight bias - reflect to get all cells' bias*

 After the slight biases, it gives larger magnitude scores for having a non-losing any 3 out of a winnning 4-in-a-row combination.